mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>myCPU Partial BUS module chain structure with mounting separators</figcaption>
 </figure>

-Each Bus module board has its own +5V power supply using a 7805 voltage regulator, providing power to the two modules connected to the board.
-The power source is supplied to the Bus module boards through the chain connectors, and the power is supplied to the modules through the control bus connector.
+Each Bus module board has its own +5V power supply using a 7805 voltage regulator, supplying power to the two modules plugged in to the board.
+The power source is supplied to the Bus module regulators through the chain connectors, and the power is supplied to the modules through the control bus connector.

-This approach allows for the use of a common 9V power source to provide a stable +5V power supply to the pair of modules connected to the Bus module board, without any voltage drop or electrical issues.
-The top Bus module board in the system must have the power source connector and power switch, while the rest of the boards in the chain can be left without them.
-You can find a full description of the BUS module in the chapter: [The Buses](/pages/en/mycpu/modules/bus).
+This approach enable the use of a common 9V power source to provide a stable +5V power supply to the pair of modules plugged in to each Bus module board, without any voltage drop or electrical issues.
+The Layout Connector module board has the power source connector, a power switch and filter capacitors providing a clean +9v power supply to the BUS modules.
+You can find a full description of the BUS module in the related page: [The BUS Module](/pages/en/mycpu/modules/bus).
 {: style="text-align: justify"}

 This design, which is based on providing an independent power supply for each pair of modules, makes it possible to increase the capabilities of the myCPU by adding more Bus module boards to the chain.
-This helps to avoid electrical issues related to the power supply needs of the TTL ICs that could arise from the size of the myCPU layout.
-The design supports the addition of additional modules and more complex modules at double board size.
+This helps to avoid electrical issues related to the power supply needs of the ICs in a TTL compatibility power supply requirement that could arise from the size of the myCPU layout.
+This design supports the escalation with additional modules, even more complex modules at double board size.
 {: style="text-align: justify"}

 ### Functional architecture
-The functional architecture describes the myCPU logic modules by their functionality, their response to specific control signal and the size of the data exchange between each module with the data bus.
-As well as the connections between modules belonging to a functional block.
+The functional architecture describes the myCPU logic modules by their functionality, their response to specific control signals and the size of the data exchange between each module with the data bus.
+In addition describes the connections between modules belonging to a functional block.
+Figure bellow shows a diagram with a detailed view of the functional architecture.
 {: style="text-align: justify"}

 >The myCPU design is based on 16 functional modules distributed over 15 physical modules.